arcanearronax/govee_lights/README.md

 Static properties are the properties of `GoveeDevice` objects which may not be modified once the objects have been instantiated.
 These are used to indicate what the device is and is not capable of.

+* `device`
+* `model`
+* `device_name`
 * `controllable`
 * `retrievable`
 * `supported_commands`
+* `color_temp_range`

+The `device` property is the unique identifier which Govee provides in order to identify individual devices.
+These appear to be based on the MAC address of the devices themselves.

+The `model` property is the name of the model of the device.

+The `device_name` property is the name of the device as configured within Govee's service.

 The `controllable` property indicates whether the device is capable of receiving commands which result in some change of state to the device.

 The `retrievable` property indicates whether the user is able to poll the state of the device.

 The `supported_commands` property indicates which of the four (4) device commands the device supports.

+The `color_temp_range` property indicates the supported range of color temperatures which can be used to set the color of light.

 #### State Properties